 Bedouin tribesman Nayef leading a group on a camel ride through Wadi Rum.

 A camping site based inside the Wadi Rum protected area.
-Camping sites such as this vary from basic to luxury, but most are equipped with running water, electricity and in some cases Wi-Fi.
+Camping sites vary in amenities and price, but most are equipped with running water, electricity and in some cases Wi-Fi.

-Tourists at a camp and resting site in Wadi Rum.
+Tourists gather at a camp and resting site in Wadi Rum.

 A Bedouin guide points a tourist group to a historical stone carving after explaining the history of another carving.